Skip to main content

 The negative value of r, if it is real, means there is a human Allee point.
 If the population were to drop below the level of the intersection with the horizontal axis—in this projection, around two hundred million people—the human growth rate would be negative and human populations would decline.
 The Allee point demonstrates our reliance on a modern society; it suggests that we couldn’t survive with our modern systems at low population levels—although perhaps if we went back to hunter–gatherer lifestyles, this would change the growth curve.
 The Allee point thus indicates that there is a minimum human population we must sustain to avoid extinction.
 We depend on each other.

-This page titled 6.3: Biological-ecological graph is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Clarence Lehman, Shelby Loberg, & Adam Clark (University of Minnesota Libraries Publishing) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.3: Biological-ecological graph is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Clarence Lehman, Shelby Loberg, & Adam Clark (University of Minnesota Libraries Publishing) via source content that was edited to the style and standards of the LibreTexts platform.